Bitcoin, Blockchain, & Cryptocurrency

 This makes a great deal of sense.
 If cryptos want to be considered currencies, they need to be widely used and accepted for everyday transactions like traditional currency.
 Until Bitcoin and other cryptos are being regularly used for goods and services, it’s probably safe to consider them speculative, high-risk investments.

-Now that you know the basics of cryptocurrency and Bitcoin, please take your knowledge to the next level.
+Now that you know the basics of cryptocurrency and Bitcoin, take your knowledge to the next level.
 A good place to start would be memorizing all 2,500 cryptocurrencies.
 Although, by the time you read this, there will probably be 2,600.